-I have successfully designed, developed, and supported live use applications.
+- I have successfully designed, developed, and supported live-use applications.

-I strive for continued excellence.
+- I strive continually for excellence.

-I provide exceptional contributions to customer service for all customers.
+- I provide exceptional contributions to customer service for all customers.

-I can be reached anytime via email at email@example.com or my cell phone, 909-555-5555.
+I can be reached anytime via email at email@example.com or by cell phone, 909-555-5555.

 Thank you for your time and consideration.
 I look forward to speaking with you about this employment opportunity.

-Signature (for hard copy letter)
+John Donaldson (signature hard copy letter)

-While much of my experience has been in the business world, I understand the social value of this sector and my business experience will be an asset to your organization.
+I'm writing to express my interest in the Web Content Manager position listed on Monster.com.
+I have experience building large, consumer-focused health-based content sites.
+While much of my experience has been in the business world, I understand the social value of this sector and I am confident that my business experience will be an asset to your organization.

-Experience has taught me how to build strong relationships with all departments at an organization.
+Experience has taught me how to build strong relationships with all departments in an organization.
 I have the ability to work within a team as well as cross-team.
 I can work with web engineers to resolve technical issues and implement technical enhancements.